JorgWoehl/Vectors/README.md

 ## Feedback

-Any feedback or suggestions for improvement are welcome!
+Any feedback or suggestions are welcome!

 # **vector**